jujhars13/enhanced-container-observability/README.md

 ![logo](web/logo.png)

-An experiment with [Cadvisor](https://github.com/google/cadvisor), Prometheus, Grafana to give us enhanced and repeatable observability of running containers.
+An experiment with [Cadvisor](https://github.com/google/cadvisor), Prometheus, Grafana to give us enhanced and repeatable observability of running container workloads.

 - Cadvisor is used to scrape system and docker metrics, it will surface a [REST API](https://github.com/google/cadvisor/blob/master/docs/api_v2.md), [prometheus metrics endpoint](https://github.com/google/cadvisor/blob/master/docs/storage/prometheus.md) and its own rudimentary dashboard
 - Prometheus scrapes and stores the data from `cadvisor/metrics`